Skip to main content

 TAIC has also provided investigation assistance to other countries in the Pacific region as part of New Zealand’s assistance programme.
 Again, these investigations are not Commission investigations.

-Further information on current and historic engagement by the Commission in overseas investigations can be found here.
+Further information on current and historic engagement by the Commission in overseas investigations can be found on the Inquiries-Recommendations search page.

 International transport safety organisations